 You need natural light to get impressive results in food and cooking photography.
 You might want to use flashes or artificial lights.
-But they can ruin the colours of your food subject.
+But they can ruin the colors of your food subject.
 Or they can create reflections in the middle of the dish.

 Shoot close to a window or outdoors if you can.
 Natural light will result in realistic photos.
 If the light is too bright, you can use a piece of paper or reflector to soften it.

 The motion might trick your camera’s autofocus during action shots.
 Use manual focus instead.

 You have two options to set your manual focus.
 You can put an object around the same place where the sprinkling or pouring will be.
 Then focus on the object and remove it from the frame.